JoeKnittel/joeknittel.github.io/_posts/2021-07-07-AI-in-Actuarial-Science-Part-I-Overview-and-Common-Approaches.md

 Regression models, whether they be simple linear regression of more complicated GLMs, are generally fit by finding the set of parameters (i.e., $\beta$'s) that minimize the sum of squared errors (SSE) between predictions and actual values of the target.

-Mathematically, the *standard regression* parameter optimization problem can be described as follows:
+Mathematically, the *ordinary least squares regression* parameter optimization problem can be described as follows:

 $\displaystyle \min_{\beta \in \mathbb{R}^p} \left\\{ \sum\limits_{i=1}^{n} \left( y_i - \sum\limits_{j=1}^{p} \beta_{j} x_{ij}  \right)^2 \right\\} $